-The Fields Corner section of Dorchester has become a restaurant row of sorts for people who love Vietnamese food.
-Pho Hoa on Dorchester Avenue and Pho 2000 on Adams Street are just two of several excellent Vietnamese restaurants in this Boston neighborhood.
-But one Vietnamese restaurant perhaps stands out above the others, not just in Fields Corner, but in all of the Boston area.
-That restaurant is Pho So 1 Boston, located in the heart of Fields Corner, across the street from Pho 2000.
+Over the years, the Fields Corner section of Dorchester has become a restaurant row of sorts for people who love everything about Vietnamese food.
+Pho Hoa and Pho Le on Dorchester Avenue and Pho 2000 and Anh Hong on Adams Street are just a few of a number of excellent Vietnamese restaurants in this Boston neighborhood that are definitely worth checking out.
+But one Vietnamese restaurant stands out in some ways above all the others, not just in Fields Corner, but in all of the Greater Boston area as well.
+That restaurant is Pho So 1 Boston, an unassuming little spot that is located in the heart of Fields Corner and more or less across the street from Pho 2000.

 The original Pho So 1 Boston in Dorchester has a simple layout, with a medium-sized room given a bigger appearance by the mirrors on the walls.
 The waitresses are friendly, though not all of them speak fluent English.
 As far as the food is concerned, Pho So 1 has some truly excellent dishes, including the wonderful wonton soup entree, which includes fabulous dumplings as well as tasty greens and pork slices.
 The steamed spring rolls, chicken vermicelli, and pho ga are also worth getting, as the ingredients used for all three dishes are fresh and healthy.
 And if you like bubble tea, Pho So 1 Boston, along with Pho 2000, has some of the best in the Boston area.

 Pho So 1 is well worth seeking out if you are a lover of Vietnamese food, but it seems that it may not be a hidden restaurant all that much longer because of the quality of the food there.
 It has indeed come a long way from its quiet beginnings in Fields Corner and continues to impress year after year.